adityasorot/superstruct-tech-challenge-experiment-module/README.md

 ## Installation

-Use 'yarn install' to download modules
+Use 'yarn install' to download modules.

 After that use 'yarn start' to start development

 ## The Challenge